 A perfectly extracted espresso is rich, dark, and sweet.

-Espresso extraction is a process where an espresso machine uses pressure to force hot water, almost at boiling temperature, through compressed fine grounds of coffee beans.
+Espresso extraction is a process where an espresso machine uses pressure to force hot water, almost at boiling temperature, through compressed fine grounds of coffee beans to make espresso.

 1. The Quality of the Coffee Beans